-John is 55, married with two teenage daughters.
+John is 56, married with two daughters.
 His interests include history, theatre/film and financial journalism.
-Nine state/grammar schools would worry some prospective employers, but he finished his sixth form studies at Queen’s College, Taunton.
+After nine state/grammar schools, he finished his sixth form studies at Queen’s College, Taunton.

 John studied Law, History and Politics at Cambridge and joined the Royal Regiment of Fusiliers in 1984.
 After Sandhurst, he served in Berlin and Northern Ireland as a platoon commander, then as a Captain with the United Nations in Cyprus, before finishing in Germany as the Battalion Operations Officer.

-On leaving the Army in 1988, he entered the City, running portfolios for charities and private clients - being a Director of Hendersons and then Rothschild Asset Management.
-He remains a member of the Chartered Institute for Securities and Investments (CISI).
+On leaving the Army in 1988, he ran a wide range of portfolios for charities and private clients as a Director of Hendersons and then Rothschild Asset Management.
+He remains a member of the Chartered Institute for Securities and Investment (CISI).

 Since leaving the City, he has assisted charities and individuals monitor their fund managers.
 He also writes for the FT’s Investors Chronicle magazine, donating his fee to charity, speaks at investment seminars, and has written the ‘FT Guide to Investment Trusts’.

 He was subsequently re-appointed as a Shadow Health Minister with responsibilities including cancer services and long-term conditions.
 He moved from Health to join the Opposition Whips’ Office in the summer of 2007.

-In the 2010 General Election, John won the re-drawn seat of Basildon and Billericay with a 9.2% swing.
-He left the Whips Office, and turned down a Cabinet PPS position, preferring instead to stand for election for the Foreign Affairs Select Committee on which he now sits.
+In 2010, he left the Whips Office, and turned down a Cabinet PPS position, preferring instead to stand for election for the Foreign Affairs Select Committee upon which he now sits.
 John was re-elected at the General Election in 2015.

 Parliamentary Interests and votes